Et-hand/Sentiment-LSTM/README.md

 # Sentiment-LSTM
+A bidirectional LSTM for binary sentiment classification of financial news, achieving 86.2% test accuracy and 0.85 F1 on Saudi Arabian financial headlines

 ## Project Overview
 This project's goal was to classify financial news as either "positive" or "negative".
 The dataset contains Saudi Arabian Financial News, and I used HuggingFace's Sentiment Analysis to classify them as my benchmark.